fpgadeveloper/zynqmp-hailo-ai/docs/source/petalinux.md

    connected, so if you have only connected 2 cameras for example, then you should only see 2 video devices and 2 media devices listed.

-3. Run the camera display script with the command `displaycams.sh`.
+3. Run the camera display script with the command `sudo displaycams.sh`.
    The script is located in `/usr/bin` and it can be used to display the video streams from all connected cameras on the monitor.

-4. Run the Hailo demo script with the command `hailodemo.sh`.
+4. Run the Hailo demo script with the command `sudo hailodemo.sh`.
    The script is located in `/usr/bin` and it can be used to run YOLOv5 on all connected cameras and display the video streams with bounding boxes on the monitor.

 ## Known issues and limitations

+### UltraZed EV DisplayPort limitation

+The DisplayPort connector on the UltraZed EV carrier has only a single lane connected to it.
+Not all monitors are able to support resolutions greater than 1080p over a single lane.
+If you are using a 2K or 4K monitor with the UltraZed EV carrier, you might find that the resolution is limited to 1080p or lower.

-### PYNQ-ZU and Genesys-ZU limits
+### PYNQ-ZU limits

-The ZynqMP devices on the PYNQ-ZU and Genesys-ZU boards are relatively small devices in terms of FPGA resources.
+The ZynqMP device on the PYNQ-ZU board is a relatively small device in terms of FPGA resources.
-Fitting the necessary logic to handle four video streams simultaneously can be a challenge on these boards.
+Fitting the necessary logic to handle four video streams simultaneously can be a challenge on this board.
-For this reason, in our Vivado designs for these boards we have included the video pipes for only two cameras:
+For this reason, in our Vivado design for this board we have included the video pipes for only two cameras:
 CAM1 and CAM2.
-We have also removed the VVAS Multi-scaler kernel from these designs, however the kernel is not required to run the Hailo demo.

 [RPi Camera FMC]: https://camerafmc.com/docs/rpi-camera-fmc/overview/